Bill Dolan Interview Part 1

 CA: Bill, let’s talk about your music, man.
 Do you not want to talk about it right now?
 If you don’t, we won’t.

-BD: I want to talk about music but I just had the urge to let know that these are the things that are stirring around in my mind, and they’re eventually going to work themselves out in my product, or my work, or my art.
+BD: I want to talk about music, but I just had the urge to let you know that these are the things that are stirring around in my mind, and they’re eventually going to work themselves out in my product, or my work, or my art.
 It’s going to reflect the kinds of things I’m taking in, my filter.
 Isn’t that the way art works?

 CA: I’m trying to understand how the Hutchison effect translates into playing guitar.